 Netflix Instant: Five Classic Movies, 3rd Ed.

-Netflix is constantly changing its lineup of classic movies available to stream, so here are five more great films you can watch instantly!
-For more, check out my other Netflix Instant classic movie picks in my 1st Edition, 2nd Edition, and 4th Edition.
+Netflix is constantly changing its lineup of classic movies available to stream, so here are five more great old films you can watch instantly!
+For more, check out my other Netflix Instant classic movie picks in my 1st Edition, 2nd Edition, 4th Edition, 5th Edition, and most recent 6th Edition.
+For more on classic films, you can follow me on Twitter, tumblr, pinterest, and Facebook.

-) is excellent as a millionaire with a weakness for blondes, and the wonderful cast is directed by the legendary Howard Hawks (Barbary Coast
+is excellent as a millionaire with a weakness for blondes, and the wonderful cast is directed by the legendary Howard Hawks

 ” which she sings in the ship’s gym surrounded by Olympic athletes in flesh-colored briefs), funny set-pieces, beautiful costumes, and excellent performances.
 For a full review, check out my post on this film